-This lesson will teach law students and practitioners how to research and efficiently locate the rules and regulations promulgated by federal administrative agencies.
-This is a skill that will be important to a lawyer practicing law in any area, especially those areas for which Congress has delegated significant authority to administrative agencies.
-The lesson focuses on the official sources of this information: the Federal Register, the Code of Federal Regulations, and their related materials.
-However, the knowledge gained from this lesson should be applicable to any version of federal regulations available in a law library.
+This lesson will teach students and practitioners how to research and efficiently locate rules and regulations promulgated by federal administrative agencies.
+Especially those areas for which Congress has delegated authority to specific administrative agencies.
+The lesson addresses the official sources of federal administrative regulations: the Federal Register, the Code of Federal Regulations, and their related materials.